Hurricane Ione: Impact

 HMTS Monarch, which had departed from Newfoundland, was laying telephone cable across the Atlantic ocean when Ione crossed its path.
 The ship weathered the storm, and managed to reach Scotland to complete its mission by September 26.

 Ione caused $600 million (2005 USD) in damage, much of it to crops across North Carolina.
 The rest came from flooding in an area already devastated by Hurricanes Connie and Diane six weeks earlier.
 Along the Trent River near Trent and the New River near Gum Branch, North Carolina, the river stage reached heights not seen again until Hurricane Floyd of the 1999 Atlantic hurricane season.
 Ione caused seven deaths in North Carolina, a low number attributed to well-executed warnings and effectiveness of relief groups such as the Red Cross.

 Ione made landfall in Newfoundland, Canada during the evening of September 21 as a tropical storm and as a result cause wind and rain damage.
 That day the storm became extratropical, yet still had negative effects on Canada.
 In Carbonear a boy broke his leg after being blown into a car and thousands of dollars in damage, as well as broken poles, uprooted trees, interrupted telephone service, damaged chimneys and power outages were reported in St. John's, Canada.
 There were also reports of roof damage and a trailer being torn for its foundation.
 Three flights were cancelled, schools were closed and the ferry service between Bell Island and Portugal Cove was disrupted.
 On September 23 there were reports of boats that had been lost and in Harbour Grace and Harbour Main.
 There was also a report of a garage being flipped with a car still in it.
 There were also reports of a street and two mines being flooded in Corner Brook and it was reported that there was $2 million damage to the province.
 There was extensive damage to waterfront property on the southern coast of Newfoundland.
 On September 24 there were reports of fishermen losing gear, a house being blown off its foundation in Foxtrap, damage to the phone company, a washed out road in Swift Current and damage to the power company.
 On September 27 it was reported that buoys were destroyed in Harbour Grace, Fortune and Stag Harbour.
 There was also damage done to a freighter in Conception Bay.

-Legacy

-Due to the damage, the name Ione was retired and will never be used for an Atlantic hurricane again.
-This was before the formal lists were created, as a result it was not replaced with any particular name.
-As a result of this, this is the only time the name Ione was used for the Atlantic Basin since hurricane naming began in 1950.